enilona/cs30-MajorProject/proposal.md

 ## Project Description

 For my project I am going to be making a weather predictor that uses past data to predict the weather for the future.
+The goal is to incorporate data reading features and figure out an algorithm to predict the weather.
+The end result will hopefully look like a webiste that shows

 ## Need to Have List